ramuskay/doc/homelab.md

 - `generate.sh`: Generate the butane config and therefore the ignition one.
 Copy at the right place also.
 - `rebuild_node.sh`: Force boot on PXE and the wanted node (doing some mandatory prerequisite actions).
 - `rebuild_cluster.sh`: Force boot on PXE and restart all the nodes.

+## System updates

+The updates of the flatcar OS are controlled by `kured`.
+It's an workload that is controlling the reboot of every node inside the cluster, here the key features :

+- Automatic node reboots after updates : works with Flatcar directly, flatcar is downloading the new image and create a flag which is detected by kured to notify that a reboot is needed
+- Coordinated reboots with locking : Ensure 1 node is rebooted at the same time
+- Do kube operation: Will do the draining of the node for instance
+- Highly configurable

 # K3s install